isomerpages/tp-virtualcampus/index.md

       background: /images/Home/virtual_backgrounds-01-v3.jpg
       variant: center
   - infopic:
+      title: Seeds of Good Fair 2026
+      subtitle: WHERE ACTION MEETS COMMUNITY
+      id: infopic
+      description: If you have been waiting for a sign to do something meaningful, this is it.
+Seeds of Good Fair is where good vibes meet real impact.
+        Step into the action now!
+      button: GET INVOLVED
+      url: /seeds-of-good-fair-2026
+      alt: Image alt text
+  - infopic:
       title: TP X-Challenge Run 2026
       subtitle: CHASE THE RUN.
 CATCH THE FUN!
       id: infopic